alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @base_image = render_gradient top_color, bottom_color, width, height, direct
 end
 ```
-So the inputs to this is as explained above and the direction of gradient is set to the symbol *:top_bottom*.
+So the inputs to this are as explained above and the direction of the gradient is set to the symbol *:top_bottom*.
 So, the variable *base_image* is created which stores the Magick::Image object which is the figure, the value of *base_image* is returned by the function which is **render_gradient** which takes the same inputs as **set_base_image_gradient**, this function is:
 ```ruby
 # Render a gradient and return an Image.
 def render_gradient(top_color, bottom_color, width, height, direct)